 Appraisal myths & facts

-Myth: Market value will be the same as replacement cost.
+Myth: Market value will equate to replacement cost.

 Have other questions about appraisers, appraising or real estate in Hawaii County or Pahoa, HI?Contact us

-Fact: There are a number of different variables that determine the value of a home; these factors include location, condition, improvements, amenities, and market trends.
-An exterior inspection obviously can't provide all of the data necessary.
+Fact: There are a number of different variables that determine property value; these factors include location, condition, improvements, amenities, and market trends.
+An external inspection certainly can't provide all of the information required.

-Fact: Only if consumers examine a copy of their appraisal report can they verify its accuracy and possibly need to question the result.
+Fact: It is almost imperative for consumers to look at a copy of their appraisal report so that they can verify the accuracy of the report, in case there is a need to question its accuracy.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
-Also, the appraisal report makes an invaluable record for future reference, containing useful and often-revealing information - including, but not limited to, the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the vicinity.
+An appraisal can double as a record for the future, containing a great deal of information - including, but certainly not limited to the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the area.

-Fact: Appraisal reports are definitely not the same as a home inspection report.
-An appraiser concludes on an opinion of value in the appraisal process and resulting appraisal.
-House inspectors will compose a report that will determine the condition of the home and its major components and possible damage.
+Fact: A home inspection serves a completely different purpose than an appraisal report.
+The purpose of an appraisal is to conclude upon an opinion of fair market value during the appraisal process and the completion of the report.
+House inspectors will create a report that will explain the condition of the home and its major components and possible damage.